|

 application computers.
 They were hit with a big law suit early

 in the companies start.
-Read the David and Goliath |
+Read the David and Goliath story below. |

-- A San Diego Electronics company is trying to stop a competing
+DAVID AND GOLIATH- San Diego - A San Diego Electronics company is trying

-Escondido company from developing a new printed-circuit board
+to stop a competing Escondido company from developing a new printed-circuit

-The Escondido company, Graham Electronics Manufacturing Inc.,
+the designs.
+The Escondido company, Graham Electronics Manufacturing

-Judge Philip Sharp for an injunction to stop Graham Electronics
+Court Judge Philip Sharp for an injunction to stop Graham Electronics

 from developing and selling the "backplane" a printed-circuit